Botspot/pi-apps/README.md

 # Pi-Apps   ![logo](https://github.com/Botspot/pi-apps/blob/master/icons/logo-64.png?raw=true)
 ## Raspberry Pi App Store for Open Source Projects

 There are many open-source, community-developed software projects for Raspberry Pi, yet very few people know about them.
-Pi-Apps aims to improve that, functioning as a software catalog and standardizing installation.
+Pi-Apps aims to improve this, functioning as a software catalog and standardizing installation.

 **Pi-Apps is very new and is a work in progress.** Please [report](https://github.com/Botspot/pi-apps/issues/new) any errors you encounter.
+[Donations](https://paypal.me/josephmarchand), anyone?
 ### To install Pi Apps
 ```
 git clone https://github.com/Botspot/pi-apps
 /home/pi/pi-apps/install
 ```
-The install script ensures YAD is installed and creates a menu button.
+The install script ensures YAD is installed, creates two menu buttons, and an autostarted updater.
 Nothing is modified outside your home directory.
 ### To run Pi Apps
 Menu -> Accessories -> Pi Apps, or type `./pi-apps/gui`.
 ### Basic usage